 Affiliated Postgraduate Students

-Ms. Jasmina Zaloznik, PhD Candidate.
-Ms. Zaloznik’s field of research interests include recent histories of performing art; contemporary dance; choreography; and Continental Philosophy.
+Jasmina Založnik, PhD.
+Dr. Zaloznik’s field of research interests include recent histories of performing art; contemporary dance; choreography; and Continental Philosophy.
 Her doctoral research considers historical notions of movement in relation to underground culture in Slovenia, Serbia and Bulgaria from the 1970s on.

-Barbara Barreiro Leon is a PhD Candidate in History of Art.
+Barbara Barreiro León was a PhD Candidate in History of Art.
 Her lines of research correspond to the philosophy of art and contemporary aesthetics.
 Moreover, her doctoral thesis is focused on the aesthetic and theoretical relationship between Surrealism and American postmodernism.
 She is currently working on the creation of postmodern cities and their link with Visual Culture and the philosophy of perception.

 Alison Metoud is a PhD student in Film and English.
 Her research project arises from a competition call to interpret the theme of ‘Wild Places’ primarily in the context of the North East of Scotland.
 This research will be based on a consideration of how natural and synthetic systems such as the Scottish North East offshore oil industry, technology, nature, the oceans, humans and nonhumans interconnect in the language of the screenplay.